Cory Booker Blasts Donald Trump For Suggesting Clintons Had Jeffrey Epstein Murdered

 — The Hill (@thehill) August 12, 2019

-Trump has spread numerous conspiracy theories in the past, including a racist conspiracy theory which claims that former President Barack Obama was not born in the United States, according to The New York Times.
+Trump has spread numerous conspiracy theories in the past, including a racist conspiracy theory which claims that former president Barack Obama was not born in the United States, according to The New York Times.